drewswinney/myo/README.md

 ## Iphone and Android Applications

+  Installing the Iphone application
-  To install the Iphone application, first install XCode, which can be found here: https://developer.apple.com/xcode/.
-Load the iOS project into XCode and compile.
-Upload to your device and pair with the Myo device to use.
+  1. First install XCode on your computer, which can be found here: https://developer.apple.com/xcode/.
+  2. Load the iOS project into XCode and compile.
+  3. Upload to your device and pair with the Myo device to use.
 (Note: The device must have bluetooth capabilities.)

+  Installing the Android application
-  To install the Android application, first install Android Studio, which can be found here: http://developer.android.com/sdk/index.html.
-Note you must also have JDK 7 installed.
-Load the Android project into Android Studio and compile.
-Upload to your device and pair with the Myo device to use.
+  1. First install Android Studio on your computer, which can be found here: http://developer.android.com/sdk/index.html.
+If your computer does not have JDK 7 or higher installed, install it here: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
+  2. Load the Android project into Android Studio and compile.
+  3. Upload to your device and pair with the Myo device to use.
 (Note: The device must have bluetooth capabilities.)

 (NOTE: The Android App is only a baseline.
 It has no actual code linking to the Myo.
 This is due to the lack of direct access to Raw EMG data in the Android API provided by Thalmic Labs.